-Federal archivists spent years consulting legal scholars, historians and others about which files to purge after realizing that sorting and digitizing just the bankruptcy cases would cost tens of millions of dollars.
+Federal archivists spent years consulting legal scholars, historians and others about which files to purge after realizing that sorting and digitizing just the bankruptcy cases alone would cost tens of millions of dollars.
 None of the civil or criminal cases up for destruction went to trial, and docket sheets that list basic information such as names of defendants and plaintiffs will be saved from each case.

-Such reassurances haven't allayed concerns of some of those whose work relies on the paper documents.
+But such reassurances haven't allayed concerns of some of those whose work relies on the paper documents.

-Cornell Law School professor Theodore Eisenberg said it's precisely the mundane, every day records with no clear historical significance that, when looked at as a whole, are critical to establishing legal trends upon which court policy is often based.
+Cornell Law School professor Theodore Eisenberg said it's precisely the mundane, every day records with no clear historical significance that are so critical to establishing legal trends upon which court policy is often based.